Animal Health & Welfare

 BVD - Bovine Viral Diarrhoea

-Bovine viral diarrhoea is caused by a pestivirus which principally infects cattle but which also infects sheep and other ruminants.
+Bovine viral diarrhoea (BVD) is considered widespread in the UK and is also found in North America and some central European countries.
+The disease is caused by a pestivirus which principally infects cattle but which also infects sheep and other ruminants.

 How is the disease transmitted and spread?